DSU-Digital-Sound-Design/s-25-dad-492-topics-ai-music/content/schedule.md

 ## Tuesday

 - **Topics**: Generative poetry and interactive systems using word2vec.
+  - Start working on your extensions to the Sonic Poetry Generator.
 - **Key Concepts**: Value and epistemic goods in creativity.
 - **Activity**: Students evaluate the epistemic value of their outputs.